lookit/lookit-docs/docs/source/researchers-use-api.rst

 =======================
 What is the API for?
 =======================
-Using the Lookit API allows you to programatically retrieve or update data (other than video data), rather than manually downloading JSON or CSV files from the Experimenter site.
+Using the Children Helping Science API allows you to programatically retrieve or update data (other than video data), rather than manually downloading JSON or CSV files from the Experimenter site.

 Researchers do not need to use the API, but it is available if preferred to downloading data via the experimenter app.